-Business name: Facility Address: Date Posted: A WORKPLACE POLICIES AND PRACTICES TO PRO APPLY TO THE FACILITY) OTECT EMPLOYEE HEALTH (CHECK ALL THAT Everyone who can carry out their work duties from h Vulnerable staff (those above age 65, those with chi can be done from home whenever possible.
+Business name: Facility Address: Date Posted: A .
+WORKPLACE POLICIES AND PRACTICES TO PROAPPLY TO THE FACILITY) OTECT EMPLOYEE HEALTH (CHECK ALL THAT Everyone who can carry out their work duties from he Vulnerable staff (those above age 65, those with chican be done from home whenever possible.
 All employees have been told not to come to work if COVID-19.
-Upon being informed that one or more consistent with COVID-19 (case), the employer has isolate themselves at home and require the immedit workplace exposure to the case(s).
+Upon being informed that one or more consistent with COVID-19 (case), the employer has isolate themselves at home and require the immediworkplace exposure to the case(s).
 The employer's pemployees to have access to or be tested for CO additional workplace exposures, which may require employees test positive for, or has symptoms a plan or protocol in place to have the case(s) ate self-quarantine of all employees that had a plan should consider a protocol for all quarantined VID-19 to determine whether there have been y easier to stay at home.
 See additional information orker's compensation for COVID-19, including oronavirus Response Act and employee's rights to e work-relatedness of COVID-19 exposures Work processes are reconfigured to the extent poss work from home.
 Upon being informed that one or more employees to COVID-19 (case), the employer has a plan or protocount home and require the immediate self-quarantine of the case(s).
 The employer's plan should consider a access to or be tested for COVID-19 to determine we exposures, which may require additional COVID-19 col in place to have the case(s) isolate themselves all employees that had a workplace exposure to protocol for all quarantined employees to have hether there have been additional workplace Employee screenings are conducted before emploinclude a check-in concerning cough, shortness of and if the employee has had contact with a person days.
 These checks can be done remotely or in pecheck should also be done at the worksite if feasib breath, difficulty breathing and fever or chills known to be infected COVID-19 in the last 14 rson upon the employees' arrival.
 A temperature In the event that 3 or more cases are identified within employer should report this cluster to the Long Beau

-TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR EMAIL: CETASKFORCE@LONGBEACH.GOV
+TO REPORT A VIOLATION

+PLEASE CALL: (562) 570-2633 OR

-570-INFO.
-Employees who have contact with others are offered, at no cost, an appropriate face covering that covers the nose and mouth.
-The covering is to be worn by the employee at all times during the workday except where the employee is working in a vehicle, office, or room alone.
-Employees who have been instructed by their medical provider that they should not wear a face covering should wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
-A drape that is form fitting under the chin is preferred.
-Masks with one-way valves should not be used.
-Employees are instructed to wash or replace their face coverings daily.
+EMAIL: CETASKFORCE@LONGBEACH.GOV

+570-INFO. ☐ Employees are instructed to wash or replace their face coverings daily.
 Employers should consider where disposable glove use may be helpful to supplement frequent handwashing or use of hand sanitizer; examples are for employees who are screening others for symptoms or handling commonly touched items.
-Distribution areas (for curbside pickup), break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: ☐ Distribution area □ Break rooms □ Restrooms □ Other In compliance with wage and hour regulations, breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times.
-Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms to assure that masks are worn consistently and correctly.
-Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are allowed frequent breaks to wash their hands.
+All workstations are separated by at least six feet.
+Distribution areas (for curbside pickup), break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: ☐ Distribution area □ Break rooms □ Restrooms □ Other In compliance with wage and hour regulations, breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times. • • Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are allowed frequent breaks to wash their hands.
 A copy of this protocol has been distributed to each employee.
 To the extent possible, each worker is assigned their own tools, equipment and defined workspace.
 Sharing held items is minimized or eliminated.